Examples for giving negative feedback to your manager

 Ask more questions

 Learning to ask good questions takes practice.
-“How”, “why”, and “what” are good openers for questions that elicit answers beyond a simple yes/no response.
+“How,” “why,” and “What” are good openers for questions that elicit answers beyond a simple yes/no response.
 They also show a genuine interest in the conversation.

-Conversations with a manager can benefit from good questions.
-They create chances for valuable insight and perspective without challenging anyone’s point of view.
 It’s important to consider your tone when asking tough questions.
-Some questions just sound bad, whether out of arrogance and condescension or because they come off as stubborn.
+Some questions sound bad, whether out of arrogance and condescension or because they come off as stubborn.

 When asking questions, remember to: